Tim275/Tim275/README.md

 <h2 align="left"><font size="+2" face="Verdana">🌟 Languages and Tools</font></h2>

 <p align="left">
-  I specialize in various aspects of Cloud and DevOps.
+  I specialize in various aspects of Cloud,DevOps & backend.
 Here’s a glimpse of the technologies and tools I work with:
 </p>

 <!-- Operating Systems -->